BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.29.4 =

+* Heirarchy view: allowing for CMD/CTRL+click to open in a new tab.
+* Heirarchy view: adding the unit IDs into the unit information
+* Heirarchy view: more consistent styles and more obvious highlighting for where we are in the heirarchy.
+* Heirarchy view: general style updates, simplifying the structure of this for consistency
+* Heirarchy view: tooltips line-break and sizing when showing dates for multiple APIs (e.g. both Yardi and Entrata properties, since we call two APIs for each of these)

 = 0.29.3 =